Swhag/Soc-Analyst-Portfolio/1. Alert Triage/SOC L1 Alert Triage.md

+# SOC L1 Alert Triage (Foundational Workflow Overview)

-Overview
+## Overview
 This document explains how alerts are formed, prioritized, and triaged by SOC Level 1 analysts.
-It covers the end-to-end workflow from event generation → alert creation → prioritisation → triage → final verdict.
+It covers the workflow from event creation → alert generation → prioritization → triage → final verdict.

-This material sets the foundation for all technical projects in this portfolio (Splunk, Elastic, Wireshark, endpoint detection, phishing, etc.).
+This foundational knowledge prepares for all technical projects in this portfolio (Splunk, Elastic, Wireshark, endpoint detection, phishing, etc.).

 ---

 ## 1. From Events to Alerts

-Security alerts originate from routine system activity:
+Security alerts originate from normal system activity:

-Event occurs
-Examples: user login, process creation, file download.
+1. An **event** occurs (login, process creation, file download).

-The system logs the event
+2. The system logs the event.
-Windows, Linux, firewalls, email gateways, cloud services, etc.

-Logs are shipped into a security solution
+3. Logs are forwarded to a **SIEM**, **EDR**, or **NDR**.
-Typically a SIEM, EDR, NDR, or SOAR.

-Detection rules evaluate the logs
+4. Detection rules evaluate the logs and generate an **alert**.
-When unusual or suspicious patterns match a rule → an alert is generated.

-Alerts allow analysts to review dozens of items instead of millions of raw logs.
+5. Alerts surface suspicious activity so analysts don’t manually review millions of logs.

 ---

+## 2. Alert Management Platforms
+Alerts may appear in:

+- **SIEM** (Splunk ES, Elastic)
+- **EDR/NDR** (Microsoft Defender, CrowdStrike)
+- **SOAR** (Splunk SOAR, Cortex)
+- **ITSM systems** (TheHive, Jira)

+Most SOCs centralize alerts in SIEM or SOAR for consistent triage.

+---

+## 3. Alert Properties
+Common alert fields:

+- **Alert Time** – when the alert triggered
+- **Alert Name** – summary of suspicious behavior
+- **Severity** – Low to Critical
+- **Status** – New → In Progress → Resolved
+- **Verdict** – True Positive / False Positive
+- **Assignee** – analyst responsible for triage
+- **Description** – detection logic + explanation
+- **Alert Fields** – hostname, user, IP, command line, file hash, etc.

+---

+## 4. Alert Prioritization
+To manage large alert volumes, analysts follow a standard priority order:

+1. **Filter** alerts already assigned
+2. **Sort by severity** (Critical → Low)
+3. **Sort by age** (oldest first)

+This ensures fast response to critical or time-sensitive threats.

+---

+## 5. Triage Workflow

+### **Initial Actions**
+- Assign the alert to yourself
+- Change status to **In Progress**
+- Review alert name, description, severity, and indicators

+### **Investigation**
+- Identify the affected user/host
+- Understand what the alert describes (login anomaly, malware, phishing, etc.)
+- Review surrounding events before/after the alert
+- Use threat intelligence (IPs, domains, hashes)
+- Compare activity against normal behavior baselines

+### **Final Actions**
+- Determine **True Positive** or **False Positive**
+- Clearly document your reasoning
+- Close the alert or escalate
+- Update alert status accordingly

+---

+## Conclusion
+This triage workflow demonstrates core L1 responsibilities:

+- Understanding alert context
+- Prioritizing effectively
+- Conducting structured investigation
+- Making correct verdict decisions

+This serves as the starting point for deeper technical projects in the portfolio.